Steven Hufnagel, Executive Director

 Sarah Gladu has been running Coastal Rivers’ education program since 2005 and has worked in environmental education since 1992.
 Sarah currently coordinates Coastal Rivers’ varied citizen science projects and is Chair of MCOA (Maine Coastal Observing Alliance).
 Previously she worked for the University of Maine Cooperative Extension coordinating state-wide water quality monitoring programs.

 Sarah is a Registered Maine Guide with a B.A. in Environmental Policy from Brandeis University, where she also attained a Teaching Certification and a Wildlife Management Certificate.
 In 1998, she received a Master of Environmental Learning and Leadership from the University of Minnesota.
-Sarah lives in Waldoboro with her two daughters, her husband Tim, four Norwegian Elkhounds, four fish, three horses, chickens, ducks, sheep, one goat and one cat.
+Sarah lives in Waldoboro with her two daughters, her husband Tim, four Norwegian Elkhounds, two fish, two horses, chickens, ducks, sheep, one goat and one cat.

 Jim Grenier, Trails & Facilities Manager